-Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the year end, but as a minimum every five years.
-These revaluations are carried out by in-house valuers and are overseen by Kenny Forbes (MRICS), Property Manager, Development and Infrastructure Service.
+Assets included in the Balance Sheet at current value are revalued as at 31 March sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year end, and as a minimum at least once every five years.
+These revaluations are carried out by inhouse valuers and are overseen by Kenny Forbes (MRICS), Property Manager, Development and Infrastructure Service.